 Best reactive onboarding tools – what to look out for?

 If you’ve decided that reactive onboarding is the way you want to go then you need to know what ‘must-have’ features you should look out for when selecting the best reactive onboarding tool for your SaaS onboarding:

 1. Event-based triggers – waiting for the user’s action to deliver their next experience.

 2. Detailed segmentation capability – where key information is obtained from user fields completed in the welcome screen survey.

-3. Customised interactive walkthroughs – pinpointing user’s progress along the onboarding process.
+3. Customised interactive walkthroughs – pinpointing the user’s progress along the onboarding process.

-4. Goal setting – measures how effective your walkthroughs are in prompting users to completing activation.
+4. Goal setting – measures how effective your walkthroughs are in prompting users to complete activation.

 If you’ve gotten this far, I hope you now know the difference between proactive vs reactive onboarding and see the benefits of both!

 To maximize user activation, engagement, product adoption, and user retention – you should use a combination of both, at the right time.